Axia-Tech/AXIA-wiki/docs/learn/learn-governance.md

 #### Voluntary Locking

-AXIACoin utilizes an idea called `Voluntary Locking` that allows token holders to increase their voting power by declaring how long they are willing to lock up their tokens, hence, the number of votes for each token holder will be calculated by the following formula:
+AXIA utilizes an idea called `Voluntary Locking` that allows token holders to increase their voting power by declaring how long they are willing to lock up their tokens, hence, the number of votes for each token holder will be calculated by the following formula: